dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

          })
 protocolData(geomxdt)[["NegGeoMean"]] <- negativeGeoMeans

-# explicitly copy the Negative geoMeans from sData to pData
+# explicitly copy the geoMeans of Negative probes from sData to pData
 negCols <- paste0("NegGeoMean_", modules)
 pData(geomxdt)[, negCols] <- sData(geomxdt)[["NegGeoMean"]]
 for(ann in negCols) {